 The back end is working.
 Eibd tries to connect periodically, until a positive response is received.
 After a disconnect message is received, it periodically attempts to reconnect.
-It does not detect broken connections (e.g. different views of sequence numbers on both sides or a server which died without sending a disconnect request).
-In this case, eibd does not abort, but no further communication with the IP router will occur.
+It has support to detect broken connections (e.g. different views of sequence numbers on both sides or a server which died without sending a disconnect request).
+EIBD tries to recover from such situations by reconnecting after some time and/or retransmiting some telegrams.
 The URL of the back end is ipt:router-ip-name:dst-dport:src-port.
 Source and/or destination port can be omitted (including the colon), if the default values are sufficient.